-We have been researching parasitic diseases in Mbita, Kenya, in cooperation with Kenya Medical Research Institute (KEMRI) and Maseno University.
-In 2017, we have just started a new project on schistosomiasis with the support from MEXT Grant-in-Aid for Scientific Research (A).
-We are also trying to develop ideal diagnostic methods with the support from Global Health Innovative

-Technology Fund (GHIT).
+We have been researching parasitic diseases in Mbita and Kwale, Kenya, in cooperation with Kenya Medical Research Institute (KEMRI) and Maseno University.
+In 2017, we started a new project on schistosomiasis with the support from MEXT Grant-in-Aid for Scientific Research (A).
+We are also trying to develop ideal diagnostic methods for schistosomiasis and leishmaniasis with the support from Global Health Innovative Technology Fund (GHIT).
 In the laboratory, we maintain Schistosoma mansoni, its intermediate host snail, Brugia malayi, B. pahangi and Aedes aegypti.
 Since 2017, we have been conducting "DeWorm3" project in Japan which is supported by the Bill & Melinda Gates Foundation as a collaboration with the Natural History Museum, London.

-We study host defense mechanisms against Leishmania spp, and in the process, have elucidated the function of the IL-12 cytokine family such as IL-27/WSX-1 during infection.
-We have been developing the live attenuated vaccine to leishmaniasis by editing a gene using CRISPR-Cas9 system with the support from GHIT since 2015.
-In addition, we developed animal models of intestinal amoebiasis together with Prof. Houpt at University of Virginia, we elucidated the pathogenicity of Entamoeba moshkovskii, and now are devoting ourselves to the study on molecular basis of pathogenicity of E. histolytica and host defense mechanisms to it.
+We study host defense mechanisms against Leishmania spp and Trypanosoma cruzi, and in the process, have elucidated the function of the IL-12 cytokine family such as IL-27/WSX-1 during infection.
+We have been developing the live attenuated vaccine to leishmaniasis and trypanosomiasis by editing a gene using CRISPR-Cas9 system with the support from GHIT since 2015 and 2019.
+In addition, we developed animal models of intestinal amoebiasis together with Prof. Houpt at University of Virginia, and now are devoting ourselves to the study on molecular basis of pathogenicity of E. histolytica and host defense mechanisms to it.

-- 1. Moriyasu et al. PLOS Negl Trop Dis 2018;12(1):e0006197. - 2.
-Deloer et al. Parasitol Int 2017:66(6):817-823. - 3.
-Chadeka et al. PLOS Negl Trop Dis 2017;11(9):e0005872. - 4.
-Mi-ichi et al. PLOS Pathog 2016;12(10):e1005845. - 5.
-Kalenda et al. Parasitol Int 2015;64(6):503-512.
+- 1. Mohammed et al. PLoS Negl Trop Dis 2020; in press. - 2.
+Zhang et al. Nat Commun 2020; 11(1): 3461. - 3.
+Sassa et al. PLoS Negl Trop Dis 2020; in press. - 4.
+Mousa et al. Parasitology 2020; 1-24. - 5.
+Hasegawa et al. PLoS Negl Trop Dis 2020; 13(1): 6.